ucpdh23/ServantPhone/README.md

 First of all, you need to build [pjsua2](https://docs.pjsip.org/en/latest/pjsua2/intro.html).
 This module provides a ready-to-use implementation of SIP in order to simplify and develop the VoIP component of this project.
 See the [build](https://docs.pjsip.org/en/latest/pjsua2/building.html) page to install this dependency in your system.

+# How this module works

+This module initiates the phone call to the requested phone number (SIP-VoIP).
+Then, every 0.5 seconds a new audio segment is generated.
+This segment is analyzed in order to identify a speech from the user to determine how to process it.
+With the speech from the user, a GenIA Module is called to extract the text (STT), process it with an LLM Agent, and finally transcript the output into an audio.
+In audio is queued into the playback queue.
+This queue is processed and played to the user using the SIP-VoIP channel.